tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 However, as we will see in later examples ```merge``` when applied to asynchronous streams will merge the elements in the order that they arrive in the stream.

 To see something more interesting we need some asynchronous streams.
-For example, a stream of key- and mouse-down events from a web-page:
+For example, a stream of key-down and mouse-down events from a web-page:

 ```javascript
 const